Practice Free Motion Quilting

 Moving on to the border, using the white gel pen makes marks on dark fabrics easier to see, and removes just as quickly with heat.

-Using the heat erasable gel pens can add a custom look to your quilting, whether you use a domestic machine or a longarm.
+Using free-motion quilting can add a custom look to your quilt, whether you use a domestic machine or a longarm.
 Practice on the smaller pieces with simple designs.
 As you gain experience and confidence, more elaborate designs will be possible in your quilting.
+Good temporary fabric markers can help a lot to get nice designs and a darning foot is also a big help.

 1. Use a size 18 or larger needle to take the stress of moving the fabric and decrease thread breaks.